South Side Weekly

 The South Side Weekly, previously known as the Chicago Weekly News and Chicago Weekly, is an American alternative newspaper based in Woodlawn on the South Side of Chicago.
 It was established in 1995 under the Chicago Weekly News title and covers arts, culture, and politics.

-The paper is produced by an all-volunteer editorial staff, composed largely of University of Chicago students.
-The paper is distributed around the South Side each Wednesday in the fall, spring, and winter, with breaks during April and December.
-Over the summer, the Weekly publishes monthly, occasionally bi-monthly.
+The paper was produced by an all-volunteer editorial staff, composed largely of University of Chicago students.
+Now with an all paid staff, the paper is distributed around the South Side and Chicago bi-weekly on Thursdays.

 History

 Known as Chicago Weekly News until closing operations in the winter of 2002, a newly branded Chicago Weekly resumed operations in 2003, as a result of a co-publishing partnership with university alumni-founded Newcity.
 Under this new partnership, a copy of Newcity would come inserted in the middle of each Chicago Weekly issue.

 In 2013, the Chicago Weekly staff changed the name of the organization and newspaper to the South Side Weekly, and began publishing independently of Newcity.

+In 2022, the Weekly merged with the Hyde Park Herald, the oldest community newspaper in Chicago.
+Together, the papers reach tens of thousands of readers each week with award-winning original reporting on politics, education, housing, the arts and more.